Skip to main content

 3. Maintaining a clover lawn requires minimal effort, such as consistent mowing, occasional watering during dry spells, and annual light fertilization.

-4. Clover lawns are low-maintenance, drought-tolerant, and provide a natural source of food for pollinators like bees and butterflies.
+4. Clover yards are low-maintenance, drought-tolerant, and provide a natural source of food for pollinators like bees and butterflies.

 5. Deciding to use clover in your lawn requires careful consideration, but resources and expert advice are available to help make an informed choice.